DanPug/Colour-Match-Game/README.md

 ### Known Bugs

 <link rel="stylesheet"> needs to include 'disabled' in order for Google Lighthouse to give a performance score of 100 on mobile
+Game title font not available on all devices

 ## Deployment